LexouDuck/website/pages/index.md

 ------------------------------------------------------------------------

 ::: {#category}
 Welcome to my website !
+This is really just a place to show off all my works.

-I do all sorts of stuff - mostly making games, and assets for said games.
+I do all sorts of stuff (typically relating to visual arts, music, computers, and math).
 :::

 ::: {#template_footer}